Takis Lemonis: Playing career

-Coaching career
+Managerial career

 Having stopped football as a player, Lemonis studied coaching in England and, in 1996, became head coach at Asteras Zografou.
 In 2000, he returned to Olympiacos as the assistant coach and, after the dismissal of Giannis Matzourakis, as head coach.
 Lemonis had domestic success at Olympiakos by winning two championships in a row.
 He left the team in October 2002.
 He has since coached APOEL in Cyprus (2003), Kallithea (2005) and Levadiakos upon their return to the Alpha Ethniki for the 2006 season.

 Olympiacos under the leading of Takis Lemonis won the championship with 12 points difference in 2001 and beat AEK in a match practically final of the championship with a 4–3 in an impressive match in April 2002.
-He also won AEK 6–1 and Panathinaikos 1–4 in Leoforos, Panathinaikos' historical castle, which together with this season's 4–0 against Panathinaicos again are the biggest domestic victories a Greek team has ever achieved during the last 20 years.
+He also won AEK 6–1 and Panathinaikos 1–4 in Leoforos, Panathinaikos' historical castle.
 Those victories gave him the nickname "Sir Takis".

 In September 2006, Lemonis once again replaced Ioannis Matzourakis, this time as coach of Skoda Xanthi.
 He resigned in December 2006 and, later that month, signed a six month contract and replaced Trond Sollied as the head coach of Olympiacos.

-Although Olympiacos was eventually crowned champion, the loss of the derby of the eternal enemies, the disqualification by a lower division club in the Greek Cup and the loss of Rivaldo led Olympiacos fans to boo Lemonis, Sokratis Kokkalis (the chairman of the club) and the players.
+Although Olympiacos were eventually crowned champion, the loss of the derby of the eternal enemies, the disqualification by a lower division club in the Greek Cup and the loss of Rivaldo led Olympiacos fans to boo Lemonis, Sokratis Kokkalis (the chairman of the club) and the players.
 However, the chairman decided to extend Lemonis's contract for two more years which keeps Lemonis in the club until summer 2009.
-The 2007–08 season started badly with Olympiacos losing points in the Greek Superleague and drawing with Lazio at home.
+The 2007–08 season started badly with Olympiacos losing points in the Super League and drawing with Lazio at home.
 The away match with Werder Bremen was critical for Lemonis.
 However, Olympiacos prevailed 1–3 (his first win in an away Champions League match) and Lemonis was given an extension.
 Lemonis was doing better on his second spell with Olympiacos, leading the way to a second away victory in Champions League away game against Lazio, a home win of 3–0 against Bremen (6–1 tally in favor of Olympiacos between the two teams), and a dominant 4–0 win against Panathinaikos in the Greek Cup eighth-finals.